mr-mapache/drop-connect/README.md

 Let $X \in \mathbb{R}^{n \times d}$ a tensor with $n$ examples and $d$ features a $W \in \mathbb{R}^{l \times d}$ a tensor of weights.

-For training, a mask matrix $M$ is created from a Bernoulli distribution to mask elements of a weight matrix $W$, using the Hadamard product.
+For training, a mask matrix $M$ is created from a Bernoulli distribution to mask elements of the weight matrix $W$ , using the Hadamard product, in order to drop neuron connections instead of turning off neurons like in dropout

 For a single example, the implementation is straightforward, just apply a mask $M$ to a weight tensor $W$.
 However, according to the paper: "A key component to successfully training with DropConnect is the selection of a different mask for each training example.
 Selecting a single mask for a subset of training examples, such as a mini-batch of 128 examples, does not regularize the model enough in practice."